jspm/jspm.org/docs/integrations.md

 # Tool Integrations

-This section, still a work-in-progress, provides sample workflows and links to plugins to implement the jspm resolver in other tools.
+This section, still a work-in-progress, provides sample workflows and links to plugins for jspm support in other tools.

-Because the jspm integration is just a `resolve` hook, it is relatively straightforward to support in tools, provided they support a resolver hook.

 [Provide a PR to this page](https://github.com/jspm/jspm.org/blob/master/docs/integrations.md) to list new tooling and framework integrations here, or to improve or revise an existing one.
 If you write a plugin for a tooling integration, you can request access to have it transferred into the [jspm organization on GitHub](https://github.com/jspm).
-If you'd like to work on one of these workflows, but don't know where to start, see the [contributing guide](TODO).
+If you'd like to work on one of these workflows, but don't know where to start, see the [contributing guide](https://github.com/jspm/project/blob/master/CONTRIBUTING.md).

 ## Resolver Hook